top of page

 What follows is unavoidably a bit heavy going.
 Even so, it needs to be taken into account to see how Lafferty understands and reworks the Law of Intellectual Constancy.

-1. The French intellectual Remy de Gourmont (1858–1915) is best known in the Anglophone world as an influence on T. S. Eliot (1888–1965) and Ezra Pound (1885–1972).
-He introduced the idea of the Law of Intellectual Constancy in his still-untranslated Promenades Philosophiques (1905), adapting it from a now largely forgotten episode in the debates over evolution.
-De Gourmont closely followed the science of his day, formulating the law from his reading of the French biologist René Quinton (1866–1925), who believed that popular Darwinism smuggled in teleology.
-In L’eau de mer, milieu organique (1904), Quinton rejected both the by-then largely discredited theories of Jean-Baptiste Lamarck (1744–1829) and the increasingly dominant framework of Charles Darwin (1809–1882).
-There, he proposed the Loi de constance, or law of constancy, illustrating it with several empirical examples, most notably from marine life.
-In short, Quinton was concerned with biological laws of constancy.
-De Gourmont, who was fascinated by physiology and aesthetics, gave the principle a philosophical turn though with a biological coloring: this is his Loi de constance intellectuelle, which would be translated into English as "the law of intellectual constancy."
-It argues that the intellectual capacity of the human species has remained unchanged.
+1. The French intellectual Rémy de Gourmont (1858–1915) is best known in the Anglophone world as an influence on T. S. Eliot (1888–1965) and Ezra Pound (1885–1972).
+He introduced the Law of Intellectual Constancy in his still-untranslated Promenades Philosophiques (1905), adapting it from a largely forgotten episode in the debate over evolution.
+De Gourmont closely followed the evolutionary science of his day, formulating the law from his reading of the French biologist René Quinton (1866–1925), who believed that popular Darwinism smuggled in teleology.
+Teleology, in this case, can be defined as implicit biological functionalism.
+In L’eau de mer, milieu organique (1904), Quinton rejected both the by-then largely discredited theories of Jean-Baptiste Lamarck (1744–1829) (nearly everyone had by this point) and the dominant framework of Charles Darwin (1809–1882).
+He proposed the Loi de constance, or law of constancy, illustrating it with several empirical examples, most notably from marine life.
+In short, Quinton was concerned with biological laws of constancy in a scientific context.
+De Gourmont, who was fascinated by physiology and aesthetics, gave the principle a philosophical turn, though with a biological coloring: this is his Loi de constance intellectuelle, translated into English as "the law of intellectual constancy."
+It seeks to say something about human culture by arguing that the intellectual capacity of the human species has remained unchanged.
 From this view, people in 2000 AD were about as intelligent as those in 20,000 BC.
 I have found no direct evidence that Lafferty read either Quinton or de Gourmont, though it remains possible.
 What is certain is that Lafferty encountered the idea elsewhere and credited it solely to that other source.

-2. That source is Havelock Ellis (1859–1939), an unlikely name to associate with R. A. Lafferty.
+2. That source is Havelock Ellis (1859–1939), a truly unlikely name to associate with one R. A. Lafferty.
 But there he is.
-Lafferty singles him out as the only person named in his programmatic statement about his life’s work—the ghost story statement.
+Lafferty singles him out as the only person named in his programmatic statement about his life’s work—the Ghost Story statement in More Than Melchisedech.
 This likely has little to do with who Ellis actually was and much more to do with the Law of Intellectual Constancy and the deep impression it left on Lafferty’s imagination.
 In his own time, Ellis was known to the British public as a polymath.
 Today, Ellis is remembered mainly as a pioneering sexologist, though he was more a proto-anthropologist of sex than a psychologist.
 He is a strange figure—too progressive for the late nineteenth century, too dull for the twentieth.
-His reputation also suffered among the kinds of intellectuals most likely to preserve it, since he resented and resisted the rise of Freudian psychoanalysis.
-Lafferty probably encountered the Law of Intellectual Constancy through one of several essays by Ellis: possibly “The Star in the East” from The Philosophy of Conflict and Other Essays in War-Time (1919); his review of J. B. Bury’s The Idea of Progress: An Inquiry into the Origin and Growth of an Idea (initially published in The Nation, May 22, 1920, and later collected in Views and Reviews, 1932); or “Remy de Gourmont,” included in From Rousseau to Proust (1928).
+Unlike many other British sages, he is not much fun to read.
+His reputation also suffered after the 1920s among the kinds of intellectuals most likely to preserve it because he resented and resisted the rise of Freudian psychoanalysis.
+Lafferty encountered the Law of Intellectual Constancy through one of several essays by Ellis, most likely in “The Star in the East” from The Philosophy of Conflict and Other Essays in War-Time (1919); a review of J. B. Bury’s The Idea of Progress: An Inquiry into the Origin and Growth of an Idea (initially published in The Nation, May 22, 1920, and later collected in Views and Reviews, 1932); or “Rémy de Gourmont,” included in From Rousseau to Proust (1928).

 From “The Star in the East”: